dnulnets/consent/README.md

 ## User stories

 From a company perspective:
-- As a company I would like to be able to have a set of consent templates ready to generate new consents to offer our end users.
+- As a company I would like to be able to have a set of consent templates that I can generate new consent forms from to offer our end users.
-- As a company I need the consent template to specify a title, a body describing the purpouse of the consent and a purpouse for the consent.
+- As a company I expect the consent template to specify a title, a body describing the purpouse of the consent.
-- As a company I would like to generate a consent for a specific user based on a consent template that has a specific purpouse, language and country.
+- As a company I would like to generate a new consent form for a specific user from a consent template based on my purpouse.
+- As a company I expect the system to choose the consent template when generating the consent form based on my purpouse, the users language and country.
-- As a company I would like to check to see if a user has accepted a specific consent.
+- As a company I would like to determine if a user has accepted a consent.
 - As a company I need to be able to provide a detailed audit trail of the consent handling for a specific user.
 - As a company I expect the system to automatically generate new consents for the users if a consent template with the same purpouse as the initial consent is updated.
 - As a company I need to be able to offer of withdraw a consent at any time.